Sushi Restaurants in Santa Barbara

 Tucked in the Santa Barbara Public Market, Wabi Sabi Sushi Bar was opened by Chef Buck Thananaken, a Thailand native who mastered his craft working at Kai and Arigato, among others.
 His accessible menu of sushi, sashimi (raw fish) and handrolls are complemented by bowls and salads.
 You can drop in for lunch or dinner seven days a week.
 Sushi Teri is a Santa Barbara County institution with four locations.
 The downtown Santa Barbara restaurant is on a quiet stretch of Bath Street and offers a reliable menu of affordable lunch and dinner items seven days a week.
 The family-friendly restaurant also caters to kids with a choice of teriyaki chicken or beef served with rice, salad and steamed veggies.
 And Sushi Bar 29 is a straight-forward sushi and Japanese cuisine hideaway on Chapala Street that’s open for lunch and dinner every day but Sunday

+Silvers Omakase in Santa Barbara’s Funk Zone, led by chef/owner Lennon Silvers Lee, offers an exquisite, premium chef’s choice tasting menu featuring the freshest cuts of fish, innovative flavors and an elevated ambiance.
+The restaurant earned spot on the Michelin guide, a testament to the top-notch experience offered from start to finish.
 Oku Restaurant is a newer addition to the coastal dining scene.
-Situated on waterfront Cabrillo Boulevard, this contemporary Japanese fusion restaurant has a dedicated sushi bar creating sashimi, nigiri (fish atop rice), and specialty rolls (rice, fish, and/or vegetables wrapped in seaweed)—all pair nicely with their killer cocktails.
-Down at the Santa Barbara Harbor, Sushi Go Go serves an array of rolls, combo plates, and bento boxes in a casual setting with views of the water and fishing boats.
-It doesn’t get any fresher than that!
+Situated on waterfront Cabrillo Boulevard, this contemporary Japanese fusion restaurant has a dedicated sushi bar creating sashimi, nigiri (fish atop rice), and specialty rolls (rice, fish, and/or vegetables wrapped in seaweed)—all pair nicely with killer cocktails.

 Uptown